kamalbuilds/base-trading-agent/README.md

-# BaseAgents - Multi-Agent System for Base Batch Messaging
+# BasedAgents - Multi-Agent System for Base Batch Messaging

 🚀 **Base Batch Messaging Buildathon** - A sophisticated multi-agent system built for secure onchain messaging using XMTP, Coinbase AgentKit, and OnchainKit.

 ## 🎯 Overview

-BaseAgents is a production-ready multi-agent system that brings the power of AI agents to secure messaging on Base.
+BasedAgents is a production-ready multi-agent system that brings the power of AI agents to secure messaging on Base.
 Each agent specializes in different domains while working together seamlessly through XMTP's encrypted messaging protocol.

 ### 🏆 Built for Base Batch Messaging Buildathon